-My husband told me these are his favorite cookies and he doesn't even like sweets!
-I created this recipe when I was dairy-free, and even though I am not dairy-free anymore, I continue to make these cookies as I'm obsessed with the subtle hints of olive oil mixed with the chocolate and roasted almonds.
+My husband told me these are his favorite cookies, and he's not usually a big cookie fan!
+I created this recipe when I was dairy-free, I needed cookies without butter!
+And even though I am not dairy-free anymore, I make these over a dozen times a year, and I'm obsessed.
 For other olive oil baked goods, try this banana bread and these delicious pumpkin seed cookies.

 Jump to: